Sign up to Earn or Access 90 Day StoreCash> here

 Donating or recycling your TV

 Ready to get rid of your old TV?
-There are free recycling collection points for old or broken televisions across Australia.
-Alternatively, you can donate your old TV to a charity shop.
+There are recycling collection points for old or broken televisions across Australia, including some The Good Guys locations.
+Alternatively, check to see if you can donate your old TV to a charity.

 Australia TV badge scores

 Want to buy the best TV in Australia?
-Look out for our 5 star review when shopping!
+Look out for 5 star reviews when shopping!
+Our real customer reviews are available on each product page on our website.

 What to consider: audio / sound systems